Ireland - A Closer Look At Investment Opportunities Within Europe

 Libby Hastert

-|Welcome, and thanks for joining the Closed-End Fund Association for another discussion.
+Welcome, and thanks for joining the Closed-End Fund Association for another discussion.
 Today, we will hear from an industry expert who shares insight on a timely issue affecting the Closed-End Fund space.

-|Hello, I’m Libby Hastert, Content Specialist at the Closed-End Fund Association.
+Hello, I’m Libby Hastert, Content Specialist at the Closed-End Fund Association.
 Today, we’re speaking with Noel O’Halloran, Chief Investment Officer with KBI Global Investors Limited (“KBIGI”) and Portfolio Manager of the New Ireland Fund.
 I’m especially excited for today’s podcast because we’re taking a closer look at Ireland, what’s by many an underappreciated investment opportunity in the European market.
 Noel can offer an especially interesting perspective on this topic, as he manages the fund from KBIGI’s office in Dublin.

 Thank you for joining me, Noel.
 Let’s go ahead and talk Ireland, starting with the transformation it’s undergone in a relatively short period of time.
 During the global financial crisis, Ireland struggled.
 Since the economy has steadily improved, how far has Ireland come and where does it stand now?
 Noel?

-|Yeah, I would say right now that Ireland is in great shape.
+Yeah, I would say right now that Ireland is in great shape.
 And as a reminder, post the 2008 financial crisis, Ireland itself suffered a serious recession that particularly affected domestic consumer economy and the banking sector and the real estate sector in particular.
 And then around 2011/2012 we had a very aggressive restructuring of the economy, and Ireland became a poster-child of how to restructure an economy.
 And since then we’ve seen a very, very strong and sustained recovery in the economy.

 And I would say to get to where we are today, there’s been three phases.
 The first phase was an export-led recovery in the economy.
 That then moved to an investment phase, where we saw in particular many multinational companies re-investing into Ireland because the cost base was suddenly much more attractive, and many of the other things that have always made Ireland attractive were still in place.
 And then finally, to get to the comment about great shape today, I would say that we’ve seen a very strong domestic recovery in the economy over the last two years, in particular.
 So, the consumer economy is back, and it’s strong.
 If we look at the things that make the consumer strong, it’s typically around their house or their job.
 The unemployment rate today is more than half what it was at the peak.
 So, today we’re about 6% unemployment, having been at close to 14.5% at the peak of the recession.
 And the housing market has also recovered strongly.